-Here’s why an attorney won’t take your personal injury case
+Here’s why a personal injury attorney may not take your case

-And why you should not always take no for an answer.
+…and why you should not take no for an answer

 Is this you?

 You’ve been injured through no fault of your own.
 You could’ve slipped in a puddle of water at the grocery store or maybe your neck is hurting after a fender bender.
 Because you’re certain it was not your fault, you’re either certain you deserve restitution from the offending party or you just want to know if you do.